T of C

 Thus by making the second string have the same pitch as the first string, it is said to symbolize the equality of the master and his vassal.
 In traditional society many qin players objected to the melody for this reason, but in modern times it led to claims of political correctness.

-As for the modal qualities of Guangling San, the main tonal center (based on phrase and section endings) is strongly on do (1; gong); secondarily on sol (5; zhi), but often phases end going from re (2; shang) to do.
+As for the modal qualities of Guangling San, the main tonal center (based on phrase, section and division endings) is strongly on do (1; gong); secondarily on sol (5; zhi), but often phases end going from re (2; shang) to do.
 These are the characterestics of Shen Qi Mi Pu shang mode melodies; in addition, the first two divisions have numerous

 flatted 3rds, also a characteristic of many shang mode melodies.
 For more on mode see